The Architecture of Handheld Illumination: Why Extension Bars Matter

 System Architecture: Power and Cable Management

-A truly professional multi-light rig treats power distribution as a structural component, not an afterthought.
+A professional multi-light rig treats power distribution as a structural component.
 This is where 15mm rod-based extension systems outshine simple flat bars.

 The V-Mount Counterweight

-If you are running multiple lights, you likely need an external power source.
-Rather than hanging a battery off the side, we use a 15mm rod-mounted V-lock plate as a foundational rear counterweight.
+If running multiple lights, you likely need an external power source.
+Rather than hanging a battery off the side, use a 15mm rod-mounted V-lock plate as a foundational rear counterweight.

-- By placing the heaviest component (the battery) at the rear or center of the rig, you move the Center of Gravity closer to your body.
+- By placing the heaviest component (the battery) at the rear or center, you move the Center of Gravity closer to your body.

 - This centralizes the mass, making the rig feel more "planted" and easier to maneuver.